TheClams/yarig/Readme.md

 ## Configuration
 A configuration file allows to specify many options of the generators like the RIF file, a list of target, the output path for each targets, ...

+All available options are described in the [config page](doc/config.md).

 Here is an example:
 ```